Harchvertelol/Dangerous-Dave-2-Modification-Edition/README.md

 All versions: <a href="https://github.com/Harchvertelol/Dangerous-Dave-2-Modification-Edition/releases" target="_blank">open</a>

 # Support project
 If you want, you can support this project.
 I have been doing it for more than 10 years, I will be grateful for any support.
 Thanks a lot anyway!
+Both a one-time donation (in the goals section) and a subscription are available.
 The list of donators will appear in each new release of the game.<br>
 Support link: <a href="https://boosty.to/harch" target="_blank">support</a>

 # Control